wuruchi/bootstrap4/README.md

 by Wilmer Vidal Uruchi Ticona wilmer.vidal.uruchi@est.fib.upc.edu

 These are some bootstrap themes I programmed as a way to get more practice with this tool.

+The themes are based on the content by: https://www.traversymedia.com